BRIXTOL/rollup-utils/readme.md

 // String
 env.is('dev', 'hello world')    // => 'hello world'
 env.is('watch', 'hello world')  // => 'hello world'

+//
+// This will return false as we called -c and -w
+//
 env.is('prod', 'hello world')   // => false

 // Plugins
 env.is('dev', terser())    // => terser()
 env.is('watch', terser())  // => terser()

+//
+// This will return null as we called -c and -w
+//
 env.is('prod', terser())   // => null
 ```